cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-02-22-how-phd-profiles-are-evaluated-in-computer-science.md

 Let's be prepared!

 <figure class="jb_picture">
-  {% responsive_image path: img/posts/2022/red_paint.jpg alt:"TODO" %}
+  {% responsive_image path: img/posts/2022/red_paint.jpg alt:"The academic arenas, where researchers give it all" %}
   <figcaption class="stroke">
     &#169; The academic arenas, where <del>gladiators</del> researchers give it all.
 Photo from <a href="https://goo.gl/maps/j8GC4KtHEXoKxLpB8">Tekniska Högskolan station</a>.
   </figcaption>